MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Specifies the number of days before an Request files link expires for all OneDrive Sites.

-Value can be from 0 to 730 days.
+The value can be from 0 to 730 days.

 ```yaml
 Type: Int32